lucius-barde/bardic-cms/README.md

 	1. array $array: any array of data of any depth.
 	2. functionName $asTextType: an existing function of Validator to be executed on all elements (e.g. "asString", "asParam").

 - showBlobLink: generates a link to an internal element.
+Is used in the custom markdown for paragraphs, allowing to generate links to internal pages based on their ID.
 	1.  int $id : the element's ID.
 	2.  string $linkText: the text of the link
 	3.  param $params.target: optional target parameter i.e. "_blank"